McCache/McCache-for-Python/docs/CONTRIBUTING.md

 # How to contribute
 First you need to download and install [VS Code](https://code.visualstudio.com/download) and [Git](https://git-scm.com/downloads).
 When installing Git, remember to opt-in to install the Unix utilities.
 THis is a requirement.
 You also need either [docker](https://www.docker.com/get-started/) or [podman](https://podman-desktop.io/downloads) to be installed for stress testing.

-The following instructions should be executed in aterminal.
+The following instructions should be executed in a terminal.
 If Windows is your development environment, you should launch the terminal as an **administrator**.

 Then you need to clone this project down to your local drive with the following command:
 ```bash